OSPREI: A Coupled Approach to Modeling CME-Driven Space Weather with Automatically-Generated, User-Friendly Outputs: Further Analysis

 \subsection{Analyzing Trends}

-While the previous figures have shown the range of possibilities suggested by the ensemble modeling, they have not provide much, if any, reason for those variations.
+While the previous figures have shown the range of possibilities suggested by the ensemble modeling, they have not provided much, if any, reason for those variations.
 Figure \ref{corr} provides that information for when a forecaster wishes to dive deeper.
-The horizontal axis shows each of the inputs varied within the ensemble and the vertical axis shows significant outputs that can be quantified by a single number, such as those shown in the histograms.
+The horizontal axis shows some of the inputs varied within the ensemble and the vertical axis shows significant outputs that can be quantified by a single number, such as those shown in the histograms.
 Each panel shows a scatter plot between an input and an output and are colored according to their correlation coefficient to help illuminate any trends.
-Some trends are expected, such as those between parameters that are both inputs and outputs (e.g. large initial $AW$ correlated with large final $AW$).
-Others are less direct but still expected (e.g. higher $B_{SW}$ leading to higher CME max $B$ when the $B$ scaling is constant).
-In some cases we find that expected trends may be washed out by the model physics (e.g. final T is only slightly correlated with initial temperature scaling).
-Other times, unexpected trends may occur (e.g. minimum $B_z$ with initial latitude or number density with $B_{SW}$).
+To avoid having a massive grid of panels, we set a minimum correlation and only include inputs and outputs that produces at least one correlation above this cutoff.
+For Fig. \ref{corr} we have chosen a cutoff of 0.5, but a user can vary this as suits their needs.